fmolivato/toss_obj_robotic_arm/README.md

 <img src="images/insp.gif">
 </p>

 In order to make the task a little easier from the exploration point of view, we replaced the fingers with a plate.
-In this setting robot need to learn to throw an object using just a flat surface.
+In this setting the robot need to learn to throw an object using just a flat surface.
 ## Development Tools

  1. Mujoco